hypnoscope/let-s-code-an-indie-game/episode_20/README.md

-#Let's Code and Indie Game - Episode 19 - Plink
+#Let's Code and Indie Game - Episode 20 - Punch

 ##What's Covered

-In this episode we use our collision code to add the first collectible to our game.
-This is a potion which plays a sound when collected by the player.
+In this episode we use give our player the ability (well half of the ability) to punch when the `z` key is pressed.

-##More sound effects
+##Sound Effects

-You can make great sound effects with the super-useful (sfxr)[http://www.drpetter.se/project_sfxr.html].
+You can make great sound effects with the super-useful [sfxr](http://www.drpetter.se/project_sfxr.html).